ANOC World Beach Games

 The ANOC Awards

 Following the recommendation of the President, the ANOC Gala Awards Dinner was created and held for the first time in Bangkok in 2014 during the ANOC General Assembly.
-After the first successful event in 2014, ANOC renamed the ceremony to the ANOC Awards.
+After the first successful event, ANOC renamed the ceremony to the ANOC Awards.

 The ANOC Awards give ANOC the chance to commend the achievements of NOCs, athletes and key members of the Olympic family and promote best practice.
 They also provide an opportunity for the NOCs to take part in an event in which they can celebrate their work and the work of their colleagues.

 The 2015 ANOC Awards took place in Washington D.C on October 29 and celebrated the achievements of athletes from the five continental Games.